 §602.11 Geographic scope of accrediting activities.

-The agency must demonstrate that its accrediting activities cover—
+The agency must demonstrate that its accrediting activities are limited to -

 (a) A State, if the agency is part of a State government;

-(b) A region of the United States that includes at least three States that are reasonably close to one another; or
+(b) A region covering at least three but fewer than 10 contiguous States or territories within the United States, in which all of the institutions, additional locations and branch campuses it accredits are located;

-(c) The United States.
+(c) The United States and other countries.

 (Authority: 20 U.S.C.
 1099b)